-Fig. 7 shows the makespans of the 10 jobs in the mixed workload.
+Fig. 9 shows the makespans of the 10 jobs in the mixed workload.
 We first observe that among three static settings, the slot ratio of 2:2 always achieves the best performance under three different execution orders.
 This is because the overall workloads of map tasks and reduce tasks from the 10 jobs are well balanced.
 We also notice that with a fixed number of slots per node, different job execution orders could yield different makespans.

-While our solution always achieves the best performance becomes less visible.
+While our solution always achieves the best performance and the impact of execution sequence on our solution's performance becomes less visible.
 This means that no matter what the execution order is, TuMM can always serve the jobs with the shortest makespans.
 That is, our approach allows to improve the performance in terms of makespan without changing the execution order of jobs.